enarjord/passivbot/README.md

 open backtesting_notes.ipynb in jupyter notebook or jupiter-lab for plotting and analysis

-about backtesting settings
+about backtesting settings, binance XMRUSDT example

 {

-    "break_on_loss": true,                   # if true, will break backtest upon first soft stop "break_on_negative_pnl": 0.3,            # if pnl_sum < 0, will break if backtest progress > 0.3 (where 1.0 is done)
+    "break_on_loss": true,                   # if true, will break backtest upon first soft stop.
+    "break_on_negative_pnl": 0.3,            # if pnl_sum < 0, will break if backtest progress > 0.3 (where 1.0 means backtest is done)
     "exchange": "binance",
     "inverse": false,                        # inverse is true for bybit, false for binance "maker_fee": 0.00018,                    # 0.00018 for binance (with bnb discount), -0.00025 for bybit